-Clinical Requirements for MSN and Post-Graduate Certificates (PGC)
+Clinical Requirements for MSN and Post-Graduate Certificates (PGC) Students beginning level nurse-midwife or nurse practitioner.

-The integration of practice and theory is the hallmark of the FNU Clinical Practicum in advanced practice nursing.
-During the clinical experience a student is expected to master the clinical skills necessary to become a safe beginning level nurse-midwife or nurse practitioner.
 FNU students must complete a minimum number of clinical hours, a minimum number of calendar weeks in which clinical is done, minimum requirements for clinical experiences in all areas of practice as evidenced by completion of required clinical visits, a signed declaration of safety, and the RCF's final approval.
 The FNU minimum clinical experience for MSN students is 675 clinical hours and sixteen (16) weeks of clinical.
 The FNU minimum clinical experience for post-graduate students is 540 clinical hours with fourteen (14) weeks of clinical.
 These minimum clinical requirements apply to all specialty tracks.
 FNU students should plan to complete clinical in two to three terms.
 This allows time for coursework and adequate time to integrate didactic work and clinical skills.